c1ya0/RadPro-Risk-Eval-Web-UI/README.md

-# RadShield - Radiation Proctitis Risk Evaluation Dashboard
+# RadShield - Radiation Proctitis Risk Evaluation

 A modern, medical-grade web application designed for Radiation Oncologists to assess, visualize, and monitor the risk of Radiation Proctitis (RadPro) in patients undergoing radiation therapy.